Contents

 A: The worst time to climb Kilimanjaro is during the rainy season, which runs from November to May.

-The heavy rainfall and increased chances of cloudy and foggy conditions can make the climb difficult and dangerous.
+Heavy rainfall and increased chances of cloudy or foggy conditions can make the climb difficult and dangerous.

 5. Are there any other factors to consider when deciding on the best time to climb Kilimanjaro?